A&W Restaurants: Founding and early years

 On June 20, 1919, Roy W. Allen opened his first root beer stand in Lodi, California.
 The first day was for a homecoming celebration of soldiers who returned from battle in World War I. The following day, his stand was open for regular customers, selling root beer glasses for 5 cents.
 The following year, Allen opened a second stand in Stockton, California.
 Shortly afterward, the effect of the period of prohibition that existed in the United States from 1920 to 1933 gave Allen and his stand with a beverage with "beer" in the name a heavy rebound.
 Four years later, A&W began when Allen and Frank Wright opened their drive-in restaurant in Sacramento, California, combining both of their initials for the name, and selling the root beer from Allen's stand.
 Curbside service was provided by tray boys and tray girls.
 In 1924, Allen purchased Frank Wright's stake in the business.
 In 1925, Allen began franchising the root beer, while the franchisee added the other menu items and operated at their discretion.
 Most of the restaurants that opened under this scheme were on the highways of the Central Valley region, mainly for travelers.
 This may have arguably been the first successful food-franchising operation.
 Allen sold the company in 1950 and retired.
+A lot of World War I veterans eventually founded A&W franchises throughout the US, while some of their descendants still own franchises.

 A&W's initial menu relied heavily on root beer and snacks, such as popcorn and peanuts, as well as sandwiches on sliced bread.

-In 1927, J. Willard Marriott gained franchise rights for Washington, D.C. and the neighboring cities of Baltimore and Richmond.
+In 1927, J. Willard Marriott gained franchise rights for Washington, D.C., Baltimore and Richmond.
 Subsequently, he moved to Washington to open a root beer stand with Hugh Colton.
 These stands subsequently became Hot Shoppes, paving the way for the later creation of one of the largest hospitality corporations in the world.
 As of 1933, A&W had a total of 171 stands, increasing to 260 by 1941.

 A&W survived the Great Depression and labor shortages during World War II but benefitted from the post-war recovery of the American economy, with fast food and drive-in restaurants beginning to take shape.
 The first franchise convention was held in La Crosse, Wisconsin in 1949, but was limited to Wisconsin franchisees.